Crazy Kathy Griffin Is Getting Sued by Her Neighbor for Invasion of Privacy

 “Plaintiffs are informed and believe that on that basis allege that Ms.Griffin shouted down from her balcony at the children, using profanity and demanding that they ‘turn that shit off.’”

-The angry neighbors went on to claim in the court documents exclusively obtained by Radar that Griffin played a loud recorded audio loop of dogs barking at a high college to harass them.
+The angry neighbors went on to claim in the court documents exclusively obtained by Radar that Griffin played a loud recorded audio loop of dogs barking to harass them.

 The Mezgers say they follow the rules of their posh condo complex.

-Jeffrey is requesting $5,000 for every recording the controversial comedian allegedly made, as well as damages.
+Jeffrey Mezger is requesting $5,000 for every recording the controversial comedian allegedly made, as well as damages.

 THE PREQUEL

-In September 2017, an audio recording of Mezger calling a Griffin homophobic slur was posted online after Bick complained about noise from Mezger’s grandchildren.
+In September 2017, an audio recording of Mezger calling Griffin a homophobic slur was posted online after Bick complained about noise from Mezger’s grandchildren.

 Mezger reportedly lost 25 percent of his annual bonus and was threatened with firing after the recording was released.